 - 1. Position the machine on a level surface. - 2.
-Remove the dipstick and wipe it with a clean cloth Insert the dipstick into the tube and make sure it is seated fully.
+Remove the dipstick and wipe it with a clean cloth.
+Insert the dipstick into tube and make sure it is seated fully.
 Remove the dipstick and check the level of oil .
 If the oil level is low, remove the filler cap and add enough oil to raise the level to the FULL mark on the dipstick.

-- 3. Gasoline engines use any high-quality detergent oil having the American Petroleum Institute- API-"service classification" SG or SG/CD.
-Seethe viscosity chart for recommended weight to use. - 4.
+- 1. Dipstick - 3.
+Diesel engines use any high-quality detergent oil having the American Petroleum Institute-API-"service classification" CD. - 4.
 Pour oil into the fill opening until the oil level is up to the "FULL" mark on the dipstick.
 Add the oil slowly and check the level often during this process.
 DO NOT OVERFILL.